ERN-RND webinars in collaboration with ERN EURO-NMD and EAN

 Recorded webinars: The webinars are usually recorded and published on the "past webinars" webpage 2 weeks approximately after it took place.
 However, please consider that in the recorded webinar some features are missing and thus the live experience of these educational events is highly recommended.

 Registration: In order to register for a specific webinar click on the webinar of your choice in the table below.
 The registration links will be active as soon as possible and at the latest 2 weeks before the webinar's date.

-Next webinar organised by ERN EURO-NMD will be on:
+Next webinar organised by ERN-RND will be on:

 Webinars from partner professional organisations